Living in Indonesia, A Site for Expatriates

 Good advice to consider

 • Carry a handphone with you at all times.
 Ensure that emergency numbers are programmed into your handphone and that you have a list of important phone numbers in your wallet or purse, spouse's office, embassy, and security firm.
-Keep an extra phone card or two for your handphone to prepare for extended hard line phone outages.
+Keep an extra phone card for your handphone to prepare for extended hard line phone outages.
+Consider buying a power pack for extended battery life.

 • Stock an adequate supply of non-perishable food items in your home in preparation for the possibilities of supermarket closures, pasar supply disruptions or electrical outages.